 Marcia enjoys working with a wide range of students including those concerned with issues of adjustment, anxiety, depression, emotion regulation, and interpersonal problems.
 Her professional interests include the impact of exposure to trauma, veterans, and women’s issues.

 Marcia Malcolm-Alexander is a medical assistant at Columbia Health Medical Services.

 Marcel Pierre-Louis joined Columbia Health in 2020 after serving as a General Staff Nurse for Respiratory Care and the Assistant Nurse Manager for Orthopedics at Westchester Medical Center since 2017.
 Prior to his Nursing career, Marcel worked for Health based non-profits in New York City and Los Angeles.
-He will be receiving his Master's of Healthcare Administration from Columbia University's Mailman School of Public Health in December 2021.
+He received his Master's of Healthcare Administration from Columbia University's Mailman School of Public Health in December 2021.